 Welcome!
 I am an associate professor of economics at the University of Bergen, Norway, and an associate member of the Bergen Center for Competition Law and Economics (BECCLE).

 My research focuses on economic themes across Fintech, Blockchain & Cryptocurrencies, Capital Markets, Corporate Finance, and Industrial Organization using big data and cutting-edge computational techniques like natural language processing.
 Most of my analyses are conducted using R, Python, and SQL.
-Additionally, I teach a final-year undergraduate course on Financial Technology, ITØK 264: Financial Technology.
+Additionally, I teach two final-year undergraduate courses: ITØK264: Financial Technology, and ECON261: Finance & Investments

 I earned my PhD in applied economics from Ghent University, Belgium, in 2017, and spent two years as a Barclays research fellow in finance at the Saïd Business School, University of Oxford.

-Please find my CV here or contact me at anantha.divakaruni@uib.no.
+Please find my CV here.
+I can be reached at anantha.divakaruni@uib.no.

 Mailing address: